-The Roku media player leverages your high-speed Internet connection to access thousands of hours of premium, hybrid, and free content and presents it in an easy-to-use format that makes navigation as simple as pressing a couple of buttons and arrow keys.
+The Roku media player leverages your high-speed internet connection to access thousands of hours of premium, hybrid, and free content and presents it in an easy-to-use format that makes navigation as simple as pressing a couple of buttons and arrow keys.

 Its real strength since its inception, however, has been its ability to appeal to smaller media companies seeking a larger audience at a fraction of the cost of starting a cable or premium channel.
 This has given Roku users access to some of the most interesting and unique content available anywhere in the world.

-How Roku Stacks Up
+How Roku stacks up

-No media player can quite keep up with what a cable subscription offers, but no media player in the industry offers anywhere near the number of channels available on Roku.
+No media player can quite keep up with what a cable or satellite subscription offers, but no media player in the industry offers anywhere near the number of channels available on Roku.

-If you’re considering enhancing the current offerings of your traditional cable or satellite TV provider, Roku will serve as a great set top streaming media player.
+If you’re considering enhancing the current offerings of your traditional cable or satellite TV provider, Roku will serve as a great set-top streaming media player.
 Its sheer volume of entertainment options makes it one of the best values in the streaming media-player marketplace, and its open-source platform ensures continued access to leading-edge content creators.